-It is well known in the field of IO psychology that cognitive ability tests are very predictive of employee performance.
-However, applicants often see them as unfair and do not like taking them; more informal and much less valid methods (like informal interviews) tend to be preferred by applicants.
-In this study, Sumanth and Cable (2011) investigated the effect that the status of the organization and the career status of the applicant would have on applicants’ perceptions of the selection system’s fairness.
+It is well known that cognitive ability tests are very useful for predicting employee performance.
+However, applicants often see them as unfair and do not like taking them.
+More informal and much less valid methods (like informal interviews) tend to be preferred by applicants.
+In this study, the authors (Sumanth & Cable, 2011) investigated the effect that the status of the organization and the career status of the applicant would have on applicants’ perceptions of the selection system’s fairness.

-In this quasi-experimental study, the authors tested their hypotheses with two samples of adults (one of MBA alumni in the United States, one of executives in the United Kingdom).
+In this quasi-experimental study, the authors tested their hypotheses with two samples of adults (one of MBA alumni in the US and one of executives in the UK).
 All participants were told that the hiring organization would use behavioral interviews, and half of the participants were told that they would also need to complete a cognitive ability test.

 Organizational status is the reputation of an organization; a high-status organization (e.g., Google) is seen as being very reputable and prestigious.
 High-status organizations tend to be known for the rigor of their selection systems.
 The authors found that when low-status organizations (as opposed to high-status organizations) used cognitive ability tests as part of their selection system, applicants were less likely to view the organization attractively.

 These results indicate that even though cognitive ability tests are highly valid, they may repel high-status applicants who may see the process as unfair and insulting.
-My recommendation based on these findings would be to make it clear to applicants why cognitive ability tests are being used (i.e., their high validity) and that the exact same procedure will be used for all applicants.
+Based on these findings, it would benefit organizations to make it clear to applicants why cognitive ability tests are being used (i.e., their high validity) and that the exact same procedure will be used for all applicants.

 Sumanth, J. J., & Cable, D. M. (2011).
 Status and organizational entry: How organizational and individual status affect justice perceptions of hiring systems.
 Personnel Psychology, 64, 963-1000.